polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ## Adaptive Quorum Biasing (AQB)

-A means of specifying a passing threshold based on the quorum (minimum vote) needed for a proposal to pass dependent upon voter turnout.
-Positive bias means requiring increasingly more aye votes than nay votes as there is lower turnout; negative (aka inverted) bias is the opposite (see the [graphs](https://youtu.be/VsZuDJMmVPY?t=25413)).
-It avoids the need for strict quorums, which are arbitrary and bring about undesirable mechanics.
-Adaptive quorum biasing is used by the [FRAME Democracy pallet](../runtime/frame#democracy), which is used by chain-governing [councils](#council) on a number of Substrate-based chains.
+A means of specifying a passing threshold for a referendum based on voter turnout.
+Positive turnout bias means that as more votes are cast, the passing threshold _decreases_; i.e. a higher turnout positively increases the likelihood of a referendum passing.
+Negative turnout bias means that the passing threshold _increases_ as more votes are cast.
+Negative turnout bias is also called "default carries" as, given an apathetic voting body, the referendum will pass by default.
+A neutral turnout bias specifies a simple majority passing threshold.
+AQB removes the need for strict quorums, which are arbitrary and create undesirable governance mechanics.
+AQB is implemented in the [Democracy pallet](../runtime/frame#democracy), which provides the interfaces for a number of on-chain bodies (e.g. a [Collective](#council) or any token holder) to call referenda with positive, neutral, or negative biases.

 ## AfG